jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/I2C/Master_transmitter&slave_receiver/readme.txt

 */

   This demo is based on the GD32C103V-EVAL-V1.0 board, it shows the I2C programming mode in master transmitter mode and slave receiving mode.
-In this demo,I2C0 is operated as master transmitter ,I2C1 is operated as slave receiver and the SCL line and SDA line of I2C interface are controlled by the I/O pin PB10 and PB11(or PB6 and PB7) respectively.
+In this demo,I2C0 is operated as master transmitter, I2C1 is operated as slave receiver and the SCL line and SDA line of I2C interface are controlled by the I/O pin PB10 and PB11(or PB6 and PB7) respectively.

   This demo shows the sending data process of the master and the receiving data process of the slave.